-Salim S. Abdool Karim, FRS, is a South African clinical infectious diseases epidemiologist widely recognized for scientific contributions in HIV and Covid-19.
-He is Director of the Centre for the AIDS Programme of Research in South Africa (CAPRISA), Durban, and CAPRISA Professor of Global Health at Columbia University, New York.
+Salim S. Abdool Karim, FRS, is a South African clinical infectious diseases epidemiologist widely recognized for scientific contributions in HIV and COVID-19.
+He is director of the Centre for the AIDS Programme of Research in South Africa (CAPRISA), Durban, and CAPRISA Professor of Global Health at Columbia University, New York.

 Dr. Abdool Karm is an adjunct professor of immunology and infectious diseases at Harvard University, Boston, adjunct professor of medicine at Cornell University, New York, and pro vice-chancellor (Research) at the University of KwaZulu-Natal, Durban.
 He previously served as president of the South African Medical Research Council and as the chair of the South African Ministerial Advisory Committee on COVID-19.
 He is a member of the African Coronavirus Task Force and a commissioner of the Lancet Commission on Covid-19.

 Dr. Abdool Karim is ranked among the world’s most highly cited scientists by Web of Science.
 He serves on the boards of several journals, including the New England Journal of Medicine, Lancet Global Health, Lancet HIV and mBio.
 He is a member of the WHO Science Council, chair of the WHO’s HIV Strategic and Technical Advisory Committee, and a member of the WHO TB-HIV Task Force.
 He is a member of the Scientific Advisory Board for Global Health at the Bill and Melinda Gates Foundation.